MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Experiments

 \subsubsection{Ablations: contrastive learning with audio helps.}

-While we present our final, state-of-the-art VCR performance in \ref{ssec:sec_with_vcr_sota_results}, we first use the corpus for an ablation study, empirically justifying design decisions of our pretraining setup.
-We use the same architecture and data throughout, allowing apples-to-apples comparison between modeling decisions.\footnote{We use the transcript-frame matching objective throughout, as MERLOT \cite{zellers2021merlot}'s ablations demonstrate that it is indispensable when training vision representations from random initialization.
-Our starting `Mask LM' configuration is similar to MERLOT's, and we improve from there.}
+While we present our final, state-of-the-art VCR performance in \ref{ssec:sec_with_vcr_sota_results}, we first use the corpus for an ablation study.
+We use the same architecture and data throughout, allowing apples-to-apples comparison between modeling decisions.
+We start with a similar configuration to MERLOT \cite{zellers2021merlot} and show that contrastive span training improves further, particularly when we add audio.

 \mparagraph{Contrastive Span helps for \emph{V}ision+\emph{T}ext modeling.} We start by comparing pretraining objectives for learning from YouTube ASR and video alone: \begin{enumerate}[rowan] \item \textbf{Mask LM.} This objective trains a bidirectional model by having it \emph{independently} predict masked-out tokens.
 We make this baseline as strong as possible by using SpanBERT-style masking \cite{joshi2020spanbert}, where text spans are masked out (identical to our \emph{contrastive spans}).

-Each span $\boldsymbol{w}$ is replaced by a \masktoken~token.
-We predict each of its subwords $w_i$ independently: like \cite{joshi2020spanbert}, we concatenate the \masktoken's hidden state with a position embedding for index $i$, pass the result through a two-layer MLP, and use tied embedding weights to predict $w_i$. \item \textbf{VirTex} \cite{desai2021virtex}.
+Each span $\boldsymbol{w}$ is replaced by a \masktoken~token, and we predict each of its subwords $w_i$ independently.\footnote{Like \cite{joshi2020spanbert}, we concatenate the \masktoken's hidden state with a position embedding for index $i$, pass the result through a two-layer MLP, and use tied embedding weights to predict $w_i$.} \item \textbf{VirTex} \cite{desai2021virtex}.
 In this objective, we likewise mask text subsegments and extract their hidden states.
-The difference is that we sequentially predict tokens $w_i \in \boldsymbol{w}$, using a left-to-right language model (LM) with the same architecture details as our proposed span encoder.
-The LM is given the pooled hidden state, and uses tied embeddings to predict new tokens $w_{i+1}$ conditioned on previous $w_{<i}$. \end{enumerate}
+The difference is that we sequentially predict tokens $w_i \in \boldsymbol{w}$, using a left-to-right language model (LM) with the same architecture details as our proposed span encoder. \end{enumerate}

 Results are in Table~\ref{tab:ablations}.
-Versus these widely used baselines, our contrastive span objective boosts performance by over 2\%, after one epoch of pretraining only on vision and text.
+Versus these approaches, our contrastive span objective boosts performance by over 2\%, after one epoch of pretraining only on vision and text.
 We hypothesize that its faster learning is caused by encouraging models to learn concept-level span representations; this might not happen when predicting tokens individually \cite{cho2021tweet}.